embers1algebra/teaastridpersson-embes/backup/README.md

 Latency Optimization Multi-threading Docker Stay hungry, stay foolish.
 Framework JavaScript Server Response Big Data Container Orchestration Event Sourcing If you can dream it, you can do it.
 Automation Framework Scalability Cloud Great things never come from comfort zones.
 DevOps Performance Multi-threading Deployment Stay hungry, stay foolish.
 A/B Testing
+Microservices Automation Backend Dream big and dare to fail.
+Data Science Server Response The only way to do great work is to love what you do.
+IoT